PR45H4N7H/assignment2-Dandyala/README.md

 [aboutMe](AboutMe.md)
 ***
 ## Cities Recommended to Visit..
-These are the cities we reccomend you to visit, which are worth visiting them. para to be typed
+These are the cities we reccomend you to visit, which are worth visiting them.
 | Name of City | Location to Visit | Time to spend |
 | :---: | :---: | :---: |
 | Mangaluru | Panamburu beach | 2 hours |